Gentahal/Learning-GIT-MOTION/README.md

-Change File from github and will pull to local computer.
-Learning GIT with Motion Lab
+# Git Basics with Motion Lab

+This guide covers essential Git commands to help you manage and collaborate on projects using version control.
+Perfect for anyone starting with Git!

+## Getting Started

+### Working with Files
-`git add .` - Stage all files in the repository
+- `git add .` - Stage all changes in the repository.
-`git commit -m "Initial commit"` - Commit the staged files with a meaningful message `git push origin master` - Push the committed changes to the remote repository `git pull origin master` - Pull the latest changes from the remote repository `git branch new-feature` - Create a new branch for a feature `git checkout new-feature` - Switch to the new branch `git merge master` - Merge the changes from the master branch into the new branch `git branch -d new-feature` - Delete the new branch `git log` - View the commit history
+- `git commit -m "Initial commit"` - Commit staged changes with a descriptive message.
+- `git push origin master` - Push your local changes to the remote repository.
+- `git pull origin master` - Fetch and integrate changes from the remote repository to your local branch.

+### Branching and Merging
+- `git branch new-feature` - Create a new branch named "new-feature" for independent development.
+- `git checkout new-feature` - Switch to the "new-feature" branch.
+- `git merge master` - Integrate changes from the master branch into the current branch.
+- `git branch -d new-feature` - Delete the "new-feature" branch after merging.

+### Viewing Changes and History
+- `git log` - Display the commit history.
-`git status` - View the status of the repository
+- `git status` - Show the current state of the repository (staged, unstaged, and untracked files).
+- `git diff` - Compare changes between the working directory and the index.

+### Reverting and Resetting
-`git diff` - View the differences between the working directory and the index `git reset --hard` - Reset the repository to a previous commit `git revert` - Revert a commit
+- `git reset --hard` - Reset the repository to a specific previous commit (caution: this can remove changes).
+- `git revert` - Create a new commit that undoes a previous commit.

+### Using Stash
-`git stash` - Save changes to a temporary area
+- `git stash` - Temporarily save uncommitted changes.

-`git stash pop` - Apply the changes from the stash `git stash drop` - Delete the stash
+- `git stash pop` - Reapply stashed changes.
+- `git stash drop` - Delete the most recent stash entry.

+---

+Happy coding and happy learning with Git! 🚀